Effective: September 2004

 - The City of Havre Police have been requested to patrol the MSUN-controlled streets at their discretion in order to enforce moving violations and investigate accidents.

-- No vehicle may be parked in any MSUN parking area while such vehicle is undergoing major repairs.
+- No vehicle may be parked in any MSUN parking area while such vehicle is disabled.

 - Any vehicle parked in an area or parking space marked as "tow away," any vehicle in violation of these regulations such that towing is a prescribed option or any vehicle parked so as to constitute a hazard, or which interferes with MSUN operations, or is inoperable, may be towed away and impounded at the discretion of Facilities Services.
 The owner of the vehicle will be liable for towing and impoundment costs and all risks involved.
 Any unclaimed, impounded vehicles will be disposed of pursuant to State Law.

-- No parking will be allowed in service drives, service vehicle parking, loading zones, or at other curbs marked with yellow for longer than 15 minutes and then only for the purpose of discharging or loading cargo or passengers.
+- No parking will be allowed in service drives or service vehicle parking without MSUN Contractors hangtag visibly displayed in windshield.
+No parking in loading zones or at other curbs marked with yellow for longer than 15 minutes and then only for the purpose of discharging or loading cargo or passengers.
 If said vehicle is parked in the above areas for more than one hour, it may be towed.
 Any vehicle, other than a marked MSUN service vehicle, parked in such areas must have the emergency flashers on.

 - No parking at any time is permitted in areas marked with red curbing or in crosswalks or walkways.
 Such parked vehicles may be towed at the discretion of Facilities Services to preserve pedestrian safety and emergency vehicle access.